I have never said that I am the smartest guy in media.

 I'll tell you one thing.

-I will I will tell you this.
+I will tell you this.

-Uh back back when I uh had my television show, uh Roger Ailes, who was the executive producer and I one night were uh we're having dinner, and the show was was kicking.
+I guess the closest I ever got to anything like this, back when I had my television show, Roger Ailes, who was the executive producer and I one night were having dinner, and the show was kicking.

-It was doing extremely well, and and he said, you know what we gotta do next, we've got to do a cartoon show for kids on American history.
+We've got to do a cartoon show for kids on American history.

-Um Doubt Me.
+Don't Doubt Me.

-But that's probably the closest uh that that I've ever come because Ailes uh, you know, back at that time was as he is now connected with uh with Hollywood Studios and uh in the Fox well he didn't have connections with Fox back then, but he eh he knew some people there, but uh not a bad idea.
+But that's probably the closest that I've ever come because Ailes back at that time was, as he is now, connected with Hollywood Studios in the Fox.

 I appreciate it.

-Uh Donna in Ventura, California.
+Donna in Ventura, California, you're next.

 Hello.

-Rush, it's an honor and I'm really nervous.
+Rush, it's an honor, and I'm really nervous.

 So if I'm not my normal articulate self, I know you'll take over.

-Um, which news was it?
+Well, which news was it?

 Was it in the morning?

-Was it at night?
+Was it at noon?

 No, it was in the evening.